torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 * Inspect UML internal /proc state

-You need the mconsole client (uml\_mconsole) which is a part of the UML tools package available in most Linux distritions.
+You need the mconsole client (uml\_mconsole) which is a part of the UML tools package available in most GNU/Linux distritions.

 You also need ``CONFIG_MCONSOLE`` (under 'General Setup') enabled in the UML kernel.
 When you boot UML, you'll see a line like::